Nick Maton Player Props: Tigers vs. Orioles

-On Saturday, Nick Maton (.184 on-base percentage in past 10 games, 72 points below season-long percentage) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 12:10 PM ET.
+Nick Maton -- with a slugging percentage of .226 in his past 10 games, including zero home runs) -- will be in action for the Detroit Tigers versus the Baltimore Orioles, with Kyle Bradish on the hill, on April 30 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Orioles.
+He had a hitless performance in his previous game (0-for-2) against the Orioles.

 Nick Maton Game Info & Props vs. the Orioles